jeremyButtler/freezeTB/slidesAndWriting/writeUp.md

    https://github.com/jeremybutter/freezeTB/benchmark/TBOneBench.sh)).

-In our automated bash scripts, we also compared the time and memory usage of both TBProfiler and freezeTB.
+In our automated bash scripts, we also compared the time and memory usage of wf-tb-amr, TBProfiler, and freezeTB.
 For time and memory comparisons, we used a desktop running Ubuntu, with an AMD Ryzen 9 5950X 16 core CPU, and DDR4 ram.